Gilshochill railway station

 Gilshochill railway station is a railway station serving the Gilshochill, Maryhill and Cadder areas of Glasgow, Scotland.
 The station is located on the Maryhill Line, 31/4 miles (5 km) north west of Glasgow Queen Street.
 Services are provided by ScotRail on behalf of Strathclyde Partnership for Transport.

+History

+The station was one of five opened by British Rail on 2 December 1993 at Maryhill, Summerston, Lambhill, Possilpark & Parkhouse and Ashfield at a cost of £2.2m.

-When the station was opened by British Rail in December 1993 it was named Lambhill, being renamed Gilshochill on 24 May 1998 under Railtrack.
+It was named Gilshochill on 24 May 1998 under Railtrack.